Getting Started

 export { default } from '@alauda/doom/cspell'

-We also conventionally use the .cspell folder under the current working directory (CWD) to store CSpell dictionary files.
+At the same time, we agree that the .cspell folder under the current working directory (CWD) is used to store CSpell dictionary files.
 For example, you can create .cspell/k8s.txt:

 k8s